Eternal Sunshine of the Spotless Mind

-Eternal Sunshine of the Spotless Mind is a 2004 American science fiction romantic drama film written by Charlie Kaufman, directed by Michel Gondry, and starring Jim Carrey and Kate Winslet.
-Pierre Bismuth created the story with Kaufman and Gondry.
-The film features an ensemble supporting cast that includes Kirsten Dunst, Mark Ruffalo, Elijah Wood, and Tom Wilkinson.
+Eternal Sunshine of the Spotless Mind is a 2004 American surrealist science fiction romantic drama film directed by Michel Gondry and written by Charlie Kaufman from a story by Gondry, Kaufman, and Pierre Bismuth.
+Starring Jim Carrey and Kate Winslet, with supporting roles from Kirsten Dunst, Mark Ruffalo, Elijah Wood and Tom Wilkinson, the film follows two individuals who undergo a memory erasure procedure to forget each other after the dissolution of their romantic relationship.
 The title of the film is a quotation from the 1717 poem Eloisa to Abelard by Alexander Pope.
-The picture uses elements of psychological drama, science fiction and a nonlinear narrative to explore the nature of memory and romantic love.
+It uses elements of psychological drama and science fiction and a nonlinear narrative to explore the nature of memory and love.

-Eternal Sunshine of the Spotless Mind was released in the United States on March 19, 2004, receiving universal acclaim from critics and audiences, praising the plot, screenplay, Gondry's direction, visual style, editing, musical score, themes, and the performances, specifically Carrey and Winslet.
-The film was a box office success, grossing $74 million worldwide.
-It won the Academy Award for Best Original Screenplay, and Winslet received a nomination for the Academy Award for Best Actress.
-The film developed a cult following in the years after its release and has come to be regarded by many critics as one of the best films of the 2000s, and one of the greatest romance films of all time.
-Eternal Sunshine of the Spotless Mind was named by the American Film Institute one of 2004's Top 10 Films.
+Eternal Sunshine of the Spotless Mind opened in theaters in the United States on March 19, 2004, to widespread acclaim from critics and audiences, who praised the visual style, editing, writing, score, themes, direction and performances, especially of Carrey and Winslet.
+The film was a box office success, grossing $74 million on a $20 million budget, and was named by the American Film Institute one of the Top 10 Films of 2004.
+At the 77th Academy Awards, Bismuth, Gondry and Kaufman won the Academy Award for Best Original Screenplay, and Winslet received a nomination for the Academy Award for Best Actress.

+The film has been named by several publications as one of the greatest of the 21st century and gained a cult following.
+It was the inspiration behind several music projects, such as Jay Electronica's 2007 piece "Eternal Sunshine (The Pledge)", Jhené Aiko's 2014 track "Spotless Mind" and Ariana Grande's 2024 album Eternal Sunshine.